Read-The-Question/rtq-review/apps/review-content-web/README.md

   review sides are independent, so answer-only and question-only layouts are supported.
 Display preferences stay in local browser storage and existing combined review-panel preferences migrate to the two switches.
+- Rendered workings follow the production RTQ hierarchy: formulas and tips use labelled rows, later methods have their own divider, and authored `WorkingSection` stages retain their titles and connected side rail.
+Hidden stages remain absent from the rendered view but are still inspectable through **Raw source**.
 - Use **Show previous feedback** to reveal immutable feedback from RAG states other than the current state; it is off by default.
 Each feedback region reports current and previous counts even when history is hidden.